For all sad words of tongue and pen, The saddest are these, ‘It might have been’. John Greenleaf Whittier

 1921 was also the birth year of Corelli and Giuseppe Di Stefano.
 Lanza should have matched their accomplishments.
 He ought to have modeled his career after Richard Tucker’s.
 Tucker stayed close to the Met limiting his appearances elsewhere to a manageable number.
 He chose his roles carefully and handled his voice and career with the utmost discretion and delicacy.
 Had Lanza done the same, we likely would have had two great American operatic tenors instead of just the one – Tucker.
 In opera nobody really cares if a tenor is fat.
 Lanza could have eaten to his heart’s content and detriment.
 Also, Tucker didn’t become the great spinto tenor he was until he was about 40.
 Lanza’s best vocal years were erased by his premature death.

 He was plagued by the ill effects of non-standard weight loss regimens, phlebitis, overeating, alcohol abuse, and wild spending that left him in debt to the IRS.
 His death at age 38 still is suspicious.
 He had a wife and four children.
-His spouse was devastated by his death and died five months after he did from a drug overdose.
+His spouse was devastated by his death and died five months after he died from a drug overdose.
 His story is sad enough to be a verismo opera.

 But we do have his recordings that are still in wide circulation and which demonstrate the huge talent that went astray.
 I’ve picked a baker’s dozen which give a good portrait of this unique voice.

-Be my love was Lanza’s first million selling record.
+Be My Love was Lanza’s first million selling record.
 Granada by the Mexican composer Augustin Lara has been recorded by just about any singer with access to a microphone and studio, but never with more panache than by Lanza even if his Spanish is tinged with a bit of Italian.

 He was particularly effective singing the Neapolitan songs that have endured longer than any other popular songs.
 His work in the genre is exceeded only by that of Giuseppe Di Stefano who was the master of these songs.

 ‘A vucchella is by Paolo Tosti set to words by Gabriele D’Annunzio.
 The poet was not from Naples but he wrote the words in the Neapolitan dialect.
-It’s about a woman with a small mouth that looks like a rose, but is a bit faded.
+It’s about a woman with a small mouth that looks like a rose but is a bit faded.
 It sounds better in the dialect.
 Lanza gives a gentle and sensitive reading of the song achieving a wonderful effect.

 Core ‘ngrato is perhaps the most passionate of all Neapolitan songs.
 The singer describes the despair that Catari’s rejection of his ardor has caused in him.
 He’s so desperate that he’s sought succor from a priest.
 The cleric advised letting go.
 I don’t think the nameless emotional wreck can do it.